Making Risk-Taking Real

 Seeing yourself as a writer, objectively, can be tough.
 There are periods when everything flows and you experience euphoria.
 Other times, I get trapped in my memories, or on a spectrum of emotions ranging from positive to “is this really happening to me?”
 I always pray that on any given day I can find time to write, and that my imagination is working.
 A defiant, uncooperative, or half-aslep muse can take a week or two off your life, if not longer.

 Before tackling these challenges, every so often I ask myself why I write.
 Over a fifty year career of publishing fiction and non-fiction, writing screenplays, and making films, the why can vary significantly.
 Creativity has many motivations.
 If you want to focus on one particular genre, or are fixated by characters that must appear in every book you write, great.
 If you want to explore multiple genres, terrific.
 When you are engrossed by different subjects as the world—and your world, too—changes, readers want to read what you have to say.
-If you chase fame and money and Instagram followers, you will likely comprise the majority of novelists today.
+If you chase fame and money and Instagram followers, you will likely comprise the integrity of the majority of novelists today.

 I wrote my first short story at fifteen or sixteen, to escape the standard adolescent turmoil.
 Reading, music, and sports were helpful but only scratched the surface of discovery.
 Creating characters who could be my friends, who pulled me into their world to teach me things, brought me happiness that I found nowhere else.
 I had no ambition to show my writing to anyone.
 My work space in my bedroom was off limits.
 I taped a “no trespassing” sign to my typewriter.